josemarioomrqz/4543-5993-Spatial-Maps/Assignments_Completed/03-Data_Manager/_micro_lessons/03-Bounding_Box_Culling/README.md

-# Module 03 — Bounding Box Culling
+# Assignments Completed for Module 03 — Bounding Box Culling

 Filter features to the visible viewport before rendering.
 Even the fine LOD file spans the whole world — when the user is looking at Kansas, Siberia should never touch the map.